Anthony of Sourozh: Career

 In 1939, before leaving for the front as a surgeon in the French Army, he secretly professed monastic vows in the Russian Orthodox Church.
 In 1943 he was tonsured and received the name of Antony.
 During the occupation of France by Nazi Germany he worked as a doctor, and took part in the French Resistance.

 After the war he continued practising as a physician until 1948, when he was ordained to the presbyterate and sent to Britain to serve as Orthodox Christian chaplain of the Fellowship of Saint Alban and Saint Sergius, a society established to foster understanding and friendship between the Russian Orthodox and Anglican churches.
 In 1950 he was appointed vicar of the Russian Patriarchal parish in London.

-In 1957 he was consecrated as bishop, and as archbishop in 1962 in charge of the Russian Orthodox Diocese of Sourozh.
+In 1957 he was consecrated as bishop, and as archbishop in 1962 in charge of the Russian Orthodox Diocese of Sourozh (for Great Britain and Ireland).

 In 1963 he was appointed exarch of the Moscow Patriarchate in Western Europe, and in 1966 was assigned the rank of metropolitan bishop.

-In 1974 by mutual agreement he was released from the function of exarch, in order to devote himself more fully to the pastoral needs of the growing flock of his diocese.
-Between 1966 and 1986 he brought out six books on prayer.
+In 1974 he protested the expulsion of writer Aleksandr Solzhenitsyn from Russia and renounced his exarch post during a radio broadcast.
+He continued to write and between 1966 and 1986 he brought out six books on prayer.

 On February 1, 2003, he applied for retirement for health reasons, and on July 30, 2003, by a decree of the Holy Synod of the Russian Orthodox Church, he was relieved of the administration of the Sourozh diocese and retired.
-He died on 4 August 2003.
-His grave in the Brompton Cemetery, London, is visited by Christians and many others.
+He died on 4 August 2003 and was buried in the Brompton Cemetery, London.